metapraveen/metapraveen.github.io/_posts/2018-03-24-pr-review-commit-wise-vs-whole-diff.md

 ## reviewing commit by commit
 pros
 - You can follow the PR author's mental model
-- commit messages gives you a lot of contexts
+- Meaningful commit messages gives you a lot of contexts
 - Every change you see, you relate to a message, so everyone tries to add a clear message, so no more commit messages saying "some fixes", "prod fixes" etc.

 cons